Silence

 Berek’s face is dark and angry.

-He starts shaping things out of the air, and throwing them around the room at random.
+He shapes objects out of air, and throws them around the room at random.

 An easel smashes into Tzina and knocks her out.